nightscout/nightscout.github.io/docs/vendors/northflank/new_user_d.md

 </br>

-l) You can modify the variables values, check the [documentation](/nightscout/setup_variables) for the meaning of each one.
+k) You can modify the variables values, check the [documentation](/nightscout/setup_variables) for the meaning of each one.

 </br>

-m) You can modify the 3 to 8 letter code to your URL.
+l) You can modify the 3 to 8 letter code to your URL.

 <img src="/vendors/northflank/img/Northflank21.png" width="600px" /></br>

 </br>

-n) Scroll down and check you're using an `nf-compute-10` plan, then click: `Create Service`
+m) Scroll down and check you're using an `nf-compute-10` plan, then click: `Create Service`

 <img src="/vendors/northflank/img/Northflank22a.png" width="600px" /></br>